As Trump era ends, massive new Asian trade deal leaves U.S. on the sidelines

 Analysts say the RCEP does not lay out immediate or groundbreaking rules that will govern countries on thorny issues like intellectual property, which limits its significance.
 Many details of the agreement — and when some items will begin to be enforced — are not yet known.

-“If we’re just talking about eliminating tariffs, then that’s low-hanging fruit that’s already been picked by existing trade deals,” said Alexander Capri, a senior fellow at the National Unviersity of Singapore.
+“If we’re just talking about eliminating tariffs, then that’s low-hanging fruit that’s already been picked by existing trade deals,” said Alexander Capri, a senior fellow at the National University of Singapore.
 “But data privacy, IP protection, digital trade and e-commerce, how deep does it really get into that?
 And even if it does get into details, when will they be enacted, given that there’s such huge disparity among the countries in RCEP?”

 Still, many say the deal will cement accelerating international trends — the binding of the Northeast Asian economic powers with each other and with fast-growing Southeast Asian hotbeds like Vietnam, which increasingly provides manufacturing for electronics and presents enormous market opportunities.
 The new agreement will be the first multilateral trade deal that includes China, South Korea and Japan, and it will incentivize companies to source parts from other countries within the trade zone.